-The District's FY2016 Five-Year Capital Improvement Plan (CIP) was updated by staff and approved by the District Board as part of the budget process.
-The CIP for FY2016 was mainly focused on the various financial software upgrades, replacement of the Toland Road site improvements, gas collection system, Toland Road Landfill Phase 4 project, and replacement of aging vehicles and heavy equipment.
+The District's FY2017 Five-Year Capital Improvement Plan (CIP) was updated by staff and approved by the District Board as part of the budget process.
+The CIP for FY2017 was mainly focused on the various financial software upgrades, gas collection system, Toland Road Landfill Phase 4 project, and replacement of aging vehicles and heavy equipment.